acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Love of Liberty
 Tue, 04 Sep 2018 20:11:32

 "The fact is that the average man's love of liberty is nine-tenths imaginary, exactly like his love of sense, justice and truth.
 He is not actually happy when free; he is uncomfortable, a bit alarmed, and intolerably lonely.
 Liberty is not a thing for the great masses of men.
 It is the exclusive possession of a small and disreputable minority, like knowledge, courage and honor.
-It takes a special sort of man to understand and enjoy liberty &rdquo;” and he is usually an outlaw in democratic societies."&mdash;H. L. Mencken
+It takes a special sort of man to understand and enjoy liberty&mdash;and he is usually an outlaw in democratic societies."&mdash;H. L. Mencken

 ## Models
 Mon, 10 Sep 2018 11:02:07